thyal/tm-docs/source/languages/en/ts/tutorials/fast-track/index.md

 The Fast Track takes you through the following sections:

-* [[What is TinySolution?|What is TinySolution]]: High level overview of the TinySolutio architecture.
+* [[What is TinySolution?|What is TinySolution]]: High level overview of the TinySolution architecture.
 * [[Connecting To TinySolution]]: Initial configuration needed to use TinySolution
 * [[Querying TinySolution]]: A review of standard API Operations.
 * [[Using TinySolution To Send Data|Sending Data]]: Instructions to send data as well as overview of TinySolution capabilties